frontend-london/olympic-medals-table/README.md

    * specific folder contains components that are not going to be used multiple times in the project such as .button-add-country
    * components folder represents structure of React Components but no styling inside - instead of it it's importing them from general/ and specific/ folders
 10. After completing styling part I've started working on a React components.
 First of all I've added functionality to open and close modal window which allows adding new country to the table.
+11. I've added ESC and ENTER handlers to the modal
+12. Table is showing countries
+13. Added sorting to table: by Gold first, Silver next and Bronze thereafter;

 ### Roadmap
-1. First of all I'm going to write React components meeting the requirements.
+1. All React components meeting the requirements.
 2. I'll add Redux to use instead of React State.
 3. Write tests using Enzyme (and jest)